Index & Covered

 - Keywords: Use terms from the Medical Subject Headings (MeSH) list of index medicus, if suitable MeSH terms are not yet available for recently introduced terms, present terms may be used.

-Introduction: This manuscript part should be composed as deductive approach.
+Introduction: This manuscript part should be composed of as a deductive approach.
 This should specify the background and the rationale for the study, with reference to national, regional and international literature.
-It should also described briefly the purpose of the study.
+It should also describe briefly the purpose of the study.
 By the end of the introduction, the author should provide a road map that outlines your main points

 Methodology: This section should include the following without subheadings in an organized manner.